-The QS Subject Rankings rate three arts, humanities and social sciences subjects among the world’s best, with education, and archaeology, joining English language and literature in the global top 20.
+The 2017 QS Subject Rankings rate three arts, humanities and social sciences subjects among the world’s best, with education, archaeology, and English language and literature in the global top 20.

 “It’s an exciting time for the arts and social sciences at Sydney,” said Dean of Faculty of Arts and Social Sciences, Professor Annamarie Jagose.

 “We are pleased to retain our ranking as fifteenth best among the world’s top universities in arts and humanities.
-And to be number one in Australia for English language and literature, number two in Australia for archaeology and among the top 20 globally for development studies and education.
+And to be number one in Australia for English language and literature, number two in Australia for archaeology and number eleven globally for education.